verdict-project/verdict/doc/examples.rst

 These examples demonstrated that Verdict could bring large speedups for complex big data analytics tasks.
-Although Verdict's query processing is based on samples, Verdict knows the way to properly correct the sample-based answers; thus, the final answers returned by Verdict were highly accurate compared to the exact answers.
+Although Verdict's query processing is based on samples, Verdict knows how to properly adjust the sample-based answers to obtain accurate estimates of the exact answers.
+As a result, the final answers by Verdict were accurate compared to the (exact) answers from Impala.

 Note that Verdict is *not* a substitute for existing database systems.
 Working on top of them, Verdict brings interactive big data analytics capability to those existing databases, based on the theory of approximate query processing.
-Due to this nature, Verdict naturally exploits the optimized distributed computing infrastructures of existing database systems.
-In other words, if Impala or Spark SQL develops more efficient join algorithms, Verdict also benefits from those developments.
+This also indicates that Verdict can process its queries in a massively parallel way by exploiting those existing infrastructures.